-All the tech giants, no matter which market, can’t seem to get along.
-The bigger they are, the more fighting they do — from Apple (NASDAQ:AAPL) and Google (NASDAQ:GOOG), to Google and Microsoft (NASDAQ:MSFT), to Microsoft and Apple fights.
+All the giants, no matter which market, can’t seem to get along.
+The bigger they are, the more fighting they do — from Apple (NASDAQ:AAPL) and Google (NASDAQ:GOOG), to Google and Microsoft (NASDAQ:MSFT), to Microsoft and fights.
 Just recently, Microsoft launched a fresh attack on Google, commenting negatively on Gmail.

-Back in 2004, when Google was just coming out with Gmail and companies using people’s private information to sell ads was a relatively new topic, Microsoft tried to show users the light and point out what would happen if people used Gmail.
+Back in 2004, when Google was just coming out with Gmail and companies using people’s private information to ads was a relatively new topic, Microsoft tried to show users the light and point out what would happen if people used Gmail.
 Back then, Microsoft wasn’t alone, as the idea was new and concerning to many people.

 The debate on the issue has never really faded too far from the public’s attention.
 Facebook (NASDAQ:FB) and Apple have also faced scrutiny for how they use their users’ information and locations, and more stories of that sort come out all the time.
 But, it’s not everyday that a giant company will get on the back of another giant for how it’s using user data.

 Microsoft’s Scroogled website has attacked Google on its practice of reading Gmail users’ emails to find keywords and for better-targeted advertising.
 The website details what Google is doing and then offers a link to get Microsoft’s , which boasts that it does not read users’ emails.

 The effort from Microsoft could affect either company negatively.
 If users are truly driven away from Gmail, Google may lose some ad sales while Microsoft gains users.
 On the other hand, Microsoft may irritate users with its campaign, which could come off a little heavy-handed, and turn people away from its Outlook email client.